minchao/smsender/README.md

 ## RESTful API

-The API documentation is written in YAML and found in the [smsender-openapi.yaml](https://github.com/minchao/smsender/blob/master/smsender-openapi.yaml).
+The API document is written in YAML and found in the [smsender-openapi.yaml](https://github.com/minchao/smsender/blob/master/smsender-openapi.yaml).
 You can use the [Swagger Editor](http://editor.swagger.io/) to open the document.

 ## License